-By promoting a culture of continuous improvement, the benefits to your organisation are many.
+By promoting a culture of continuous improvement, the benefits to your organization are many.
 Some of the benefits are:

-o More efficient business planning: Because the organisation is focused on reducing waste, appropriate measures that monitor performance can be established.
+o More efficient business planning: Because the organization is focused on reducing waste, appropriate measures that monitor performance can be established.

 o Improvements in customer satisfaction: When customers are satisfied, they become loyal to your business and will want to continue doing business with you.
 They can also refer their friends, family and other colleagues to your business.

-o Reduced waste because of better use of resources: The saved resources e.g. time and money can then be channelled to other projects.
+o Reduced waste because of better use of resources: The saved resources e.g. time and money can then be channeled to other projects.

 o Increased profits through a reduction in costs and an increase in revenues.
 Happy customers will always come back and buy more.
 They are also prepared to pay a premium for quality products.